airacommunity/AIRA-User-Guide/F.3.02 API Activity.md

 -   Drag and drop the API Authentication app into the AIRA workflow designer.
 -   Connect the app to the desired location within the workflow.
 -   Double-click on the app to open the app settings.
--   Select the method of API authentication: GET, PUT, POST, or PATCH
+-   Select the method of API Authorization: GET, PUT, POST, or PATCH
     -   GET: Retrieve data from the server.
     -   PUT: Update or replace existing server resources.
     -   POST: Create new resources or submit data for processing.